indygreg/python-zstandard/README.rst

 a single buffer, extra memory allocations, Python objects, and Python function calls are avoided.
 This is ideal for scenarios where callers need to access decompressed data for multiple frames.

+Currently, the implementation always spawns multiple threads when requested, even if the amount of work to do is small.
+In the future, it will be smarter about avoiding threads and their associated overhead when the amount of work to do is small.

 Content-Only Dictionary Chain Decompression
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^